Mambo-Token/MamboLaunchPad/Projects/Kenobi.md

 **Best option**

-Or directly here: Pay 135 to 1350 Kas to these launchpad address:
+Or directly here: Pay 165 to 1650 Kas to these launchpad address:

 **kaspa:qrj7xz4te3guyg8l4e6wgu2ac50lxg6t6ku3m25kf9rjq5l372rwsrw6cr0pp**

 - ~~200 $Kenobi cost 100 Kas~~: price will goes progressively up.
 Hurry up.
-- current OTC price: 200 $Kenobi cost **135 Kas.**
+- current OTC price: 200 $Kenobi cost **165 Kas.**
 - This is supervised by Mambo KRC20 Rocket Launch Service
 - Mambo is core krc20 maxi showing up since June 2024
 - This Kenobi Launch page in on Mambo's official github.

+**to prevent to big whales accumulation, we will not accept more than 3000 kas per day on this otc address and refund, if paid more.**

 ## Roadmap
 - Website